blcxtranslations/blcx/_translated/chapter-0040.md

 "Oh."
 The crowd showed an expression of understanding and suddenly lost interest, and went back to eating and drinking tea.

 "Hey, listen to me."
 The man like to grandstand, seeing that they were not paying attention to him, he became agitated.
 "Do you know, the items in the auction are real treasures.
-Just this morning, there were three low grade spirit tools, two mid grade spirit tools, and one high grade spirit tool."
+Just this morning, there were three low-grade spirit tools, two mid-grade spirit tools, and one high-grade spirit tool."

 Speaking of spirit tools, all the cultivators started to become interested.
 Although spirit tools were simplified magical treasures, but their magical power was great.
 Many Foundation Building cultivators did not even have them, so these Spirit Gathering rogue cultivators could only wishfully think of them.

 Although most of these people have not personally seen them, but they have heard their elders describe spirit tools as having infinite power.

 "Sigh, I did not think that spirit tools would appear.
-If I had known earlier, I would not have gone to wander about the stalls, but instead would have gone to see the auction.
+If I had known earlier, I would not have gone to wander about the stalls, but instead, would have gone to see the auction.
 Although I cannot afford it, but at least it can be seen as increasing my worldly experience."

 A cultivator with the appearance of an old in the corner coldly stated: "Hmph, do you think it's easy to watch the auction from the sidelines?
 If you want to get into the auction, you first have to pay one Purified Essence pill as the ticket price."